tacurran/why-github/README.md

 Vincent Kraus, Community Manager @ ORY

 Lastly a word of wisdom from one of our ushers through the universe of software, art, work, life and creating almost anything, Hofstadter's Law:
 "It always takes longer than you expect, even when you take into account Hofstadter's Law."
-(Gödel, Escher, Bach: An Eternal Golden Braid.)
+(Gödel, Escher, Bach: An Eternal Golden Braid, Basic Books; Anniversary edition 1999-02-05) (https://www.amazon.de/gp/product/0465026567/ref=dbs_a_def_rwt_bibl_vppi_i2)

 How do you use GitHub drive automation and create new efficiencies in your operations?